cdlewis/cdlewis.github.com/_posts/2014-07-11-subgenerators.md

             return self.find_path( v, y, path )
 </pre>

-But trying to generalize this algorithm to find all paths requires the addition of a 'paths' variable outside the scope of our beautiful recursive function.
+But trying to generalise this algorithm to find all paths requires the addition of a 'paths' variable outside the scope of our beautiful recursive function.
 Instead of returning the path, we'd do something like paths.append( path ).

 A neat way to circumvent this problem would be to turn the function into a generator and yield valid paths to the caller.
 However recursion throws a spanner in the works as a generator expression only yields to its immediate caller.
 So we'd have to loop over the recursive call and yield the yields.